-The highly reliable Triton DO80 Sensor is designed with precision FQ optical technology coupled with intelligent microprocessor-based electronics.
+The highly accurate, low maintenance Triton DO8 Sensor couples precision FQ optical technology with intelligent microprocessor-based electronics.
 The self-monitoring DO8 stores calibration data within the sensor, which minimizes maintenance over long service intervals while providing stable, dependable DO measurement.

-Highly accurate, the Triton DO80 Sensor features a maximum error of less than 2 percent, repeatability of ±0.5 percent and resolution of 0.01 ppm or 0.01 percent saturation.
-It operates over a wide measurement range with three different outputs from 0 to 20 mg/l (0-20 ppm), 0-200 percent saturation or 0-400 hPa (0-6 psi).
+Offering top measurement accuracy, the Triton DO8 Sensor features a maximum error rate of less than 2 percent, repeatability of ±0.5 percent and resolution of 0.01 ppm or 0.01 percent saturation.
+It operates over a wide measurement range with three different outputs from 0 to 20 mg/l (0-20 ppm), 0-200 percent saturation or 0-500 hPa (0-6 psi).

-The rugged Triton DO80 Sensor was developed for harsh municipal and industrial water treatment environments.
-It is designed to withstand ambient temperatures from -20 to 60°C (0-140°F) and measures at temperatures from -5 to 50°C (20-120°F).
-It withstands pressures up to 10 bar (145 psi).
+The rugged Triton DO8 Sensor was specially developed for tough municipal and industrial water treatment environments and withstands ambient temperatures from -20 to 60°C (0-140°F) and records measurements at temperatures from -5 to 50°C (20-120°F).
+It withstands pressures up to a maximum of 10 bar (145 psi).

-The Triton DO80 Sensor relies on a proven fluorescence quenching method to determine the oxygen concentration of water.
-It features a circular layer of optically-active, oxygen-sensitive molecules integrated into an easily replaceable cap.
+A proven fluorescence quenching method enables the Triton DO8 Sensor to determine the oxygen concentration in water.
+A circular layer of optically-active, oxygen-sensitive molecules is integrated into an easily replaceable cap.
 This durable layer is highly permeable to oxygen and rapidly equilibrates to its surroundings.
-The cap aligns the optically-active fluorescence layer above the two optical components inside the sensor—the emitter and detector.
+The cap aligns the optically-active fluorescence layer above two optical components inside the sensor — an emitter and a detector.

-The sensor’s emitter flashes a green light at the layer and the layer fluoresces back a red light.
+After the sensor’s emitter flashes a green light at the layer, the layer fluoresces back a red light.
 The duration and intensity of the fluorescence are directly dependent on the amount of oxygen in the layer.
 With little to no oxygen in the layer, the response is longer and more intense.
-The presence of oxygen, however, quenches the fluorescence effect producing a less intense response of shorter duration.
+The presence of more oxygen, however, quenches (reduces) the fluorescence effect.

-The Triton DO80 Sensor continuously analyzes the oxygen level, water temperature and air pressure to calculate dissolved oxygen values.
-Via digital communications, the DO80 interfaces with the T80 Transmitter or ECD’s C-22 Controller.
-The T80 Transmitter offers 4-20 mA communications with MODBUS RTU or HART®; the C22 offers 4-20 mA, PID, relays, timers and logic gates to communicate with a water treatment plant’s control room.
+The Triton DO8 Sensor calculates dissolved oxygen values by continuously analyzing the oxygen level, water temperature and air pressure.
+Via digital communications, the DO8 sends DO data to ECD’s C-22 Controller, which provides a 4-20mA output signal to a water treatment plant’s control room.
 The RS-485 digital signal is nearly immune to common EMI/RFI noise that is typically a problem in many plant environments.

-Unlike amperometric sensors, the Triton DO80 has no membranes to replace, no electrolytes to refill and no anode/cathode assemblies to service or replace.
-The only service required is the simple replacement of the DO80’s sensor cap, which lasts two years or longer, and the occasional wiping of the sensor head with a damp rag.
+The Triton DO8 has no membranes to replace, no electrolytes to refill and no anode/cathode assemblies to service or replace, making it lower maintenance than amperometric sensors.
+The only service required is the simple replacement of the DO8’s sensor cap, which lasts two years or longer, and the occasional wiping of the sensor head with a damp rag.